-Seizures: An increase in the number or seriousness of seizures has been reported in people with a history of seizures who have used L-carnitine by mouth or by IV (intravenously).
+Seizures: L-carnitine seems to make seizures more likely in people who have had seizures before.
 Since L-carnitine is related to acetyl-L-carnitine, there is a concern that this might also occur with acetyl-L-carnitine.
 If you have ever had a seizure, don't take acetyl-L-carnitine.

 Acenocoumarol (Sintrom) interacts with ACETYL-L-CARNITINE

-Acenocoumarol (Sintrom) is used to slow blood clotting.
-Acetyl-L-carnitine might increase the effectiveness of acenocoumarol (Sintrom).
-Increasing the effectiveness of acenocoumarol (Sintrom) might slow blood clotting too much.
-The dose of your acenocoumarol (Sintrom) might need to be changed.
+Acenocoumarol is used to slow blood clotting.
+Acetyl-L-carnitine might increase the effects of acenocoumarol and increase the chance of bruising and bleeding.
+Be sure to have your blood checked regularly.
+The dose of your acenocoumarol might need to be changed.

 Be cautious with this combination

 CONDITIONS OF USE AND IMPORTANT INFORMATION: This information is meant to supplement, not replace advice from your doctor or healthcare provider and is not meant to cover all possible uses, precautions, interactions or adverse effects.
 This information may not fit your specific health circumstances.
 Never delay or disregard seeking professional medical advice from your doctor or other qualified health care provider because of something you have read on WebMD.
 You should always speak with your doctor or health care professional before you start, stop, or change any prescribed part of your health care plan or treatment and to determine what course of therapy is right for you.